jonatan-branting/nvim-better-n/README.md

+# better-n.nvim
+Repeat movement commands using `n` in the same vein that `.` repeats action commands.

 ## About
 `better-n.nvim` attempts address a problem with Vim, which is that almost every single binding is used by default, for (often) very niche actions.
 I want to be